shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 ## Basic functional tests

 Shadow provides a virtual system and network that are used by plug-in applications.
-Fortunately, Shadow already contains a traffic generator application ("tgen") so you can get started without writing your own.
+Fortunately, Shadow already contains a traffic generator application (tgen) so you can get started without writing your own.

 The following example runs tgen with 10 clients that each download 10 files from a set of 5 servers over a simple network topology.
 The example could take a few minutes, and you probably want to redirect the output to a log file: